Academic Centers and Institutes

 Center for Applied Ethics: A forum where advances in professional work and science confront the values mirrored in the humanities and described in social science.

-The Center for Community Action & Research (CCAR): A program of the Dyson College of Arts and Sciences that supports the development of community-based learning courses for the Core Curriculum and research on the pedagogy of community-based learning.
+The Center for Community Action & Research (CCAR): A program of the Dyson College of Arts and Sciences that supports the development of community-based learning courses for the University Core Curriculum and research on the pedagogy of community-based learning.
 The Center also sponsors educational forums and civic engagement opportunities on issues of social responsibility, democracy, and global citizenship.

 Center for Undergraduate Research Experiences (CURES): Provides leadership, coordination and support to student-faculty research collaborations, grant-funded research projects and programs, and opportunities for service-based internships.